iamssen/rocket-scripts/docs/Client-Side-Rendering/en.md

 }
 ```

-- `zeroconfig web.build`: Use the Webpack to build a `dist/web/` directory of output that you can run in web browser.
+- `zeroconfig web.build`: Build the output to a `dist/web/` directory that can be run in web browsers.

+Run the npm script.

 ```sh
 $ npm run build
 ```

-Run the npm script.

 [![build](images/build.gif)](images/build.gif)
 [![build](images/build.png)](images/build.png)